DynaPix SLAM: A Pixel-Based Dynamic Visual SLAM Approach: Approach

 \subsubsection{Moving Region Estimation}

-To determine the pixel-wise motion attributes, the problem can be formulated as the pixel displacement across the frames in 3D Euclidean space.
-This displacement can be further projected to the current 2D image frame for observations.
-The neighboring frames are reprojected to the current view to eliminate camera motion.
-Then, we adopt FlowFormer~\cite{flowformer} as our underlying optical flow estimation module to provide correspondences for pixel-wise moving estimation.
-Ideally, when comparing the current frame with the reprojected frame, the static pixels should remain at the same coordinates, while the moving pixels show obvious displacements.
-This can be expressed as follows: \begin{small}
+Having identified the movable regions, we proceed to estimate the currently moving parts rather than segmenting entire objects.
+The moving region can be decomposed into several sets of 3D points, each characterized by continuous displacements in Euclidean space.
+These displacements can be further projected onto the current 2D image frame for observations, resulting in pixel-wise motion across successive frames.
+To capture this, we first reproject adjacent frames into the current view to eliminate camera motion.
+We apply FlowFormer~\cite{flowformer} to calculate optical flow, thereby deriving pixel-wise displacements to identify moving regions.
+Ideally, when comparing the current frame with the reprojected frames, static pixels should remain at the same coordinates, while moving pixels display noticeable displacements.
+However, this approach can be compromised by incomplete elimination of camera motion or false pixel correspondences in texture-less areas.
+Therefore, as illustrated in the supplementary material, we adopt \textit{splatting-based view synthesis} for accurate projection, and \textit{static/dynamic flow differencing} for robust moving region estimation.